yuede/yuede.github.io/_pages/about.md

 News
 ======
+[Nov.
+2024] : At SC 2024, Dr. Ji is invited to give a talk on "Advancing Graph AI: Tackling Efficiency, Application, and Explainability" at the MLG-HPCE Workshop.

+[Oct.
+2024] : Dr. Ji is invited to give a talk on Graph AI at the Biology Seminar in Texas Christian University (TCU).

 [Sep.
 2024] : Our paper on microservice security is accepted to ACSAC '24.
 Congrats to the team!

 [Sep.
 2024] : Dr. Ji is invited to serve as TPC for [IPDPS \'25](https://www.ipdps.org/), and [ICDCS \'25](https://icdcs2025.icdcs.org/).